YichengDWu/MPPDE.jl/README.md

 Loss is not decreasing much, I will debug it latter.
 Or it will be fixed with Lux

+There are two major branches `Lux` and `Flux` corresponding to two different implementations of the neural networks.
+Choose the one you prefer.

 ## Set up environment
 `cd` to the project directory and call
 ```